luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 2**

 This trait is only available to asyncs.
 Your sleights subtly insinuate themselves into targets’ minds.
-Even if they succeed on their WIL Check (Target Awareness ▶276, EP2), they are only aware they were targeted if you score a superior failure on your Psi Test.
+Even if they succeed on their WIL Check ([Target Awareness](../../../14/04-using-psi.md#target-awareness), _EP2_), they are only aware they were targeted if you score a superior failure on your Psi Test.

 ### Controlled Infection